 The Curriculum Vitae is an important tool and the first step when you start to search for a job

-The resume is a summary of the course of your studies, work experience and of whatever stands out and characterizes you.
+The resume is a summary of the course of your studies, work experience and of whatever stands out and characterises you.

 The Curriculum Vitae is really your business card.
 It has to bring out your professional skills set and personal profile that will make the first impact with recruiters and employers.
 A good resume has more possibilities to impress them and to secure an interview!